-“Burt is one of the leading poet-critics of his own emerging generation, turning out an astonishing amount of terrific review-based criticism.” —Publishers Weekly
+“Burt is one of the leading poet-critics of her own emerging generation, turning out an astonishing amount of terrific review-based criticism.” —Publishers Weekly

-Stephen Burt is a poet, literary critic, and professor with eight published books, including two critical books on poetry and three poetry collections.
-His essay collection Close Calls with Nonsense (Graywolf Press, 2009) was a finalist for the National Book Critics Circle Award.
-His next essay collection is The Poem is You: 60 Contemporary American Poems and How to Read Them (Harvard UP, 2016).
-His other works include Advice from the Lights: Poems (Graywolf, 2017); Belmont (2013); The Art of the Sonnet (Harvard University Press, 2010); Something Understood: Essays and Poetry for Helen Vendler (University of Virginia Press, 2009); The Forms of Youth: Adolescence and 20th Century Poetry (Columbia University Press, 2007); Parallel Play: Poems (Graywolf, 2006); Randall Jarrell on W. H. Auden (University Press, 2005); Randall Jarrell and His Age (Columbia University Press, 2002); and Popular Music (Center for Literary Publishing, 1999).
+Stephen (also Steph and Stephanie) Burt is a poet, literary critic, and professor with eight published books, including two critical books on poetry and three poetry collections.
+Her essay collection Close Calls with Nonsense (Graywolf Press, 2009) was a finalist for the National Book Critics Circle Award.
+Her next poetry collection is Advice from the Lights: Poems (Graywolf, 2017) .
+Her other works include The Poem is You: 60 Contemporary American Poems and How to Read Them (Harvard UP, 2016); Belmont (2013); The Art of the Sonnet (Harvard University Press, 2010); Something Understood: Essays and Poetry for Helen Vendler (University of Virginia Press, 2009); The Forms of Youth: Adolescence and 20th Century Poetry (Columbia University Press, 2007); Parallel Play: Poems (Graywolf, 2006); Randall Jarrell on W. H. Auden (University Press, 2005); Randall Jarrell and His Age (Columbia University Press, 2002); and Popular Music (Center for Literary Publishing, 1999).

-The New York Times called Burt “one of the most influential poetry critics of his generation.”
-The recipient of a 2016 Guggenheim Fellowship, his writing has appeared in the New York Times Book Review, the London Review of Books, the Times Literary Supplement, the Believer, and the Boston Review.
+The New York Times called Burt “one of the most influential poetry critics of her generation.”
+The recipient of a 2016 Guggenheim Fellowship, her writing has appeared in the New York Times Book Review, the London Review of Books, the Times Literary Supplement, the Believer, and the Boston Review.

 ADVICE FROM THE LIGHTS (Poetry, 2017)